 There are a number of things you should be prepared to ask your travel vendor, but most of these can be boiled down into three key questions:

-When you hire a travel vendor to manage your group travel arrangements, you probably assume that they will negotiate on your behalf if and when those plans go awry.
+When you hire a travel vendor to manage your group travel arrangements, you probably assume that they will negotiate on your behalf if and when those plans go awry, as they did for many of us over the past two years.
 Unfortunately, in the best of situations these vendors may not have the relationships necessary with airlines, hotels, restaurants, transportation providers, or DMCs to effectively renegotiate the pre-arranged terms of your trip.

 In the worst situations, these vendors may not be interested or motivated to help you recoup your losses.
 In either case, it’s up to the travel vendor to go to the various parties and request reimbursement for unforeseen rescheduling or cancellation, and they may simply be reluctant to do this.